-Everyone and every business is different so you will probably need to take your own approach to social media, but my purpose in sharing these thoughts to is to simply inspire you to think outside the box.
+Everyone and every business are different so you will probably need to take your own approach to social media, but my purpose in sharing these thoughts is to simply inspire you to think outside the box.

 There’s a lot of noise about what you should and shouldn’t do on social media.
 If its causing you grief, ignore the noise and do what works for you.
 The good news is, as with all digital mediums, if it doesn’t quite work out you can always change and adapt what you’re doing.

 If social media is becoming toxic for you, here’s a few great articles with some really practical advice: